deepaksood619/deepaksood619.github.io/docs/devops/kubernetes/concepts-and-overview/policies.md

 Resource quotas are a tool for administrators to address this concern.

-A resource quota, defined by aResourceQuotaobject, provides constraints that limit aggregate resource consumption per namespace.
+A resource quota, defined by a ResourceQuota object, provides constraints that limit aggregate resource consumption per namespace.
 It can limit the quantity of objects that can be created in a namespace by type, as well as the total amount of compute resources that may be consumed by resources in that project.

 Resource quotas work like this:

 - Different teams work in different namespaces.
 Currently this is voluntary, but support for making this mandatory via ACLs is planned.
-- The administrator creates oneResourceQuotafor each namespace.
+- The administrator creates one ResourceQuota for each namespace.
 - Users create resources (pods, services, etc.) in the namespace, and the quota system tracks usage to ensure it does not exceed hard resource limits defined in aResourceQuota.
-- If creating or updating a resource violates a quota constraint, the request will fail with HTTP status code403 FORBIDDENwith a message explaining the constraint that would have been violated.
+- If creating or updating a resource violates a quota constraint, the request will fail with HTTP status code403 FORBIDDEN with a message explaining the constraint that would have been violated.
-- If quota is enabled in a namespace for compute resources likecpuandmemory, users must specify requests or limits for those values; otherwise, the quota system may reject pod creation.
-Hint: Use theLimitRangeradmission controller to force defaults for pods that make no compute resource requirements.
+- If quota is enabled in a namespace for compute resources like cpu and memory, users must specify requests or limits for those values; otherwise, the quota system may reject pod creation.
+Hint: Use the LimitRanger admission controller to force defaults for pods that make no compute resource requirements.

 kubectl create quota myrq --hard=cpu=1, memory=1G, pods=2 --dry-run -o yaml